Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Nonlinear coupling literature comparison

-In this section, we derive expressions relating the nonlinear coupling $g$ in the quantum model \eqref{eq:single-mode-chi2} to experimentally measurable parameters, e.g., the normalized SHG conversion efficiency and the threshold power for optical parametric oscillation.
-These formulas are used in the main text to estimate the figure of merit $g/\kappa$ from devices presented in the literature.
-For the following, we consider a phase-matched $\chi^{(2)}$ resonator with a Hamiltonian
+In this section, we derive expressions relating the nonlinear coupling $g$ in the quantum model (Eq.~(2) in the main text) to experimentally measurable parameters, e.g., the normalized SHG conversion efficiency and the threshold power for optical parametric oscillation.
+These formulas are used to estimate the figure of merit $g/\kappa$ from devices presented in the literature.
+For the following, we consider a phase-matched $\chi^{(2)}$ resonator with a Hamiltonian $\hat{H} = \tfrac12 g (\hat{a}^{\dagger 2}\hat{b}+\hat{a}^2\hat{b}^\dagger)$ (analogous to Eq.~(\ref{eq:single-mode-pulsed})), where we explicitly denote the reduced Planck constant by $\hbar$.
+For both harmonics ($u\in\{a,b\}$), we denote the intrinsic and outcoupling decay rates by $\kappa_{u,\text{int}}$ and $\kappa_{u,\text{oc}}$, respectively.